The 5 Keys to Respect in Relationships

 A simple “thank you for being you,” “thank you always being by my side” or “thank you for making me happy” is all you need.
 It’s a way of showing respect based on acknowledging them and appreciating them.
 In addition to that you’re showing them how important they are to you.

 Thankfulness shown with humility strengthens any kind of bond, even more so for romantic relationships.
 This is what respect in relationships is all about.

 5. The importance of the little details

-Respect isn’t shown with isolated grand gestures.
+We can’t show respect with isolated grand gestures.
 The happiest and longest-lasting relationships are those that know how to pay attention to the little things.
-It’s the little things that demonstrate how respect is wise, intuitive, and knows how to shine light on what’s important.
+It’s the little things that demonstrate how respect is wise and intuitive.
+It also knows how to shed light on what’s important.

-At the same time, we can’t forget that these details are shared via good communication.
+At the same time, we can’t forget that we share these details via good communication.
 Here, we should always remember to:

 - Communicate without yelling and be careful of our tone